KPeng9510/MASS/README.md

 Code is in voxelize folder, please run cmake first to build it and use dense.cpp to generate the visibility map.
 Thanks to https://github.com/peiyunh/wysiwyg.git.

+## Branches

+Master branch is currently set up for nuScenes dataset.
+Config file can be found in tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml, please follow the guidance of OpenPCDet to run the code.
 ## Installation

 Please refer to [INSTALL.md](docs/INSTALL.md) for the installation of `OpenPCDet`.